Companies have realized the potential of branding themselves online and attracting top players in the field with an appealing image.

 An employer brand is a way to say “This is what makes us special, this is who we are as a company”.
 Without an image that is memorable or relatable, it is hard for brands to differentiate themselves from competitors and make some much-needed noise.

 Employees are the most powerful online messengers for sharing this important knowledge on what brands are actually like.
 For example CloudLock let employees do the talking on their careers page, and FullContact invests in their employee perks.
-By tapping into the their employees as individuals, brands can create a voice that consists of unique personalities and individual perspectives, all standing behind a single brand.
+By tapping into their employees as individuals, brands can create a voice that consists of unique personalities and individual perspectives, all standing behind a single brand.

 It supports investments in content